JimmyMcBride/labs-engineering-standards/docs/index.md

     The github actions still require a `requirements.txt` file so if you add anything to the `Pipfile` you will also need to add it to the `requirements.txt` file.

-1. Install all dependancies and setup a python virtual env
+1. Install all dependencies and setup a python virtual env
     - `> pipenv install --dev`
 2. Start a pipenv shell
     - `> pipenv shell`